 Rehrauer helped the brothers move back in with their mom when Fredrick was 16, and he continued essentially living online.
 In 2013 he became the administrator of Wizardchan, a site for adult male virgins.
 A woman reached out to Fredrick, saying she had a devotee fetish, meaning a fetish for people with disabilities.
 She flew to New York to meet him.

 Being with her improved his self-esteem, he said, but that in turn damaged the relationship, because her fetish was for him to be sexually shy and insecure.
 Brennan later told friends in a group chat that he’d taken her to get an abortion, and that it was therapeutic, because “I wanted to have been aborted as a baby.”

 The relationship, in his telling, did not end well.
 But the woman had given him a set of new experiences that would shape the rest of his life — particularly psychedelic mushrooms.
-The mushroom trip was the first time he accepted he’d always be disabled, and that it was OK.
+The mushroom trip was the first time he accepted the fact that he would always be disabled, and that it was OK.
 As he was coming down, he dreamed up 8chan.
 Days later, Brennan set it live.

 The site was a modest success until Gamergate.
 Gamergate was the moment in 2014 when internet trolls figured out how to act as a political movement.
 They claimed to be demanding “ethics in video game journalism,” but the core of their activism was harassing female game developers and critics.
 They threatened women, posted their personal information online, and sent SWAT teams to their homes.

 After a few weeks, 4chan banned Gamergate.
 Brennan seized the opportunity.
 “I looked at Gamergate very cynically,” he said.
 “I didn’t care about the ethics.
 And I didn’t care about the women … I just cared that this is bringing users to my site.”